vgreg/python-finance-unimelb2017/README.md

 This repository contains material for a Python for financial research workshop I taught to honours and Ph.D. students at the University of Melbourne in 2017.

 **NOTE: This stuff is in part already outdated.
-I am in the process of updating the material for the 2018 workshop and will post the link here once it is available.
-The most significant change is that I am now using Python 3.6 instead of 2.7**
+The most significant change is that I am now using Python 3.6 instead of 2.7.
+See the [2018 workshop](https://github.com/vgreg/python-finance-unimelb2018) for up-to-date examples.**

 ## Outline